chutoan99/interview/interview.md

 My current goal is to focus deeply on front-end.
 At the same time, I plan to enhance my back-end skills.
 In 1 to 1.5 years, I aim to become a full-stack developer, and I will also continue to improve my English skills.
 In 3 years, I hope to advance to a team leader position.

 ### What advantages and challenges did you encounter in the project, and how did you overcome those challenges?
+Khó khăn bạn gặp phải

 Recently, I faced a challenge where I was involved in a project miss a Business Analyst.
 Most of the requirements were provided by my lead dev.